xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD03_LAB_MANUAL.md

    - **/photo/index**

- >**Results**: After completing this exercise, you should have successfully added controllers, views, and images to an MVC web application and tested the application by displaying data from a Microsoft Azure SQL database.
+ >**Results**: After completing this exercise, you should have successfully added an image to an MVC web application and tested the application by displaying data from a Microsoft Azure SQL database.

 ©2016 Microsoft Corporation.
 All rights reserved.